fberumenm/TOPAS_tutorial_brachytherapy/index.md

 For any presentation or publication using the track-length estimator or brachytherapy related calculation, please cite the following published works:

 * Francisco Berumen, Yunzhi Ma, José Ramos-Méndez, Joseph Perl, and Luc Beaulieu.
-"Validation of the TOPAS Monte Carlo toolkit for HDR brachytherapy simulations", Brachytherapy (2021) https://doi.org/10.1016/j.brachy.2020.12.007
+"Validation of the TOPAS Monte Carlo toolkit for HDR brachytherapy simulations", Brachytherapy (2021) [(link)](https://https://doi.org/10.1016/j.brachy.2020.12.007)
 * Audran Poher, Francisco Berumen, Yunzhi Ma, Joseph Perl, and Luc Beaulieu.
 "Characterization of LDR brachytherapy sources using the TOPAS Monte Carlo toolkit", COMP annual meeting 2021.

+This tutorial has been developed by the [Medical Physics Research Group at Universit\'e Laval](https://physmed.fsg.ulaval.ca) with the close collaboration of the TOPAS developer team.

 #### Introduction to TOPAS and example 1 (cylindrical volumetric source)
 <p align="center">